atomist/sdm-local/README.md

     ...
 ],
 ```
 - define `MyLocalConfig` as a LocalRepositoryConfig.
 You can use this [example](https://github.com/atomist/sample-sdm/blob/d1f51563683e961b3548aed77c5501221cc968c8/src/local.ts) as-is.
--   set the `repositoryOwnerParentDirectory` (in code or in the SDM_PROJECTS_ROOT environment variable, if you use the example) to a directory on your computer where you check out projects, as described below.

-The SDM works on projects that are `git` repositories.
+The SDM works on projects that must be `git` repositories.

 To find projects on your filesystem, the SDM looks in directories group by owner (on GitHub, the owner is an organization
 or user; on BitBucket, the owner is a user or a BitBucket Project), and it looks for each owner directory